 Other major reasons to serve this airport

-- Riga International is the leading airport of the Baltic states, serving almost half of all passengers in the region.
+- RIX is the leading airport and main traffic hub in the Baltics, serving almost half of all passengers in the region.

-- Central location and superior road network means it can easily draw traffic from all three Baltic countries and Scandinavia.
+- Central location, superior road network and a sea port ensures easily accessible traffic to and from all three Baltic countries, Scandinavia and Germany.

-- Riga is the metropolis of the Baltics and the third largest North-European city.
+- Riga is the metropolis of the Baltics and the third largest North-European city with rich history, culture, nature landscapes and architectural pearls.

-- An EU country and a member of Schengen, Latvia is also a participant of the World Trade Organisation, meaning it enjoys the benefits of free trade in the world’s markets.
+- EU country and a member of Schengen, also a participant of the World Trade Organisation, meaning it enjoys the benefits of free trade in the world’s markets.
 Latvia has also become a full-fledged OECD member.

 - Riga has over 700 art nouveau buildings, more than any other European city.
 In a study by The Guardian, Riga placed in the top 10 best European cities for art nouveau.

-- Riga is among the most affordable cities to travel to in Europe for a weekend break (City Costs Barometer 2016).
+- Riga is among the most affordable cities to visit in Europe for a weekend break (City Costs Barometer 2016).

 - Lonely Planet has announced that Latvia is one of the top 10 countries to visit during 2016, and awarded Latvia the high award for Best in Travel 2016.